IISH/oai4solr/README.md

 dynamically.
 For example when the client is not allowed to see certain records based on access policies.
 Filter query arguments must be appended to the oai handler with a -fq key.

-For example, if set:
+For example, if set to `true`:

     <bool name="enable_filter_query">true</bool>

-Clients may then append an -fq parameter to the oai handler's query string.
-However this setting is intended for server side control, where you can call the oai2 service internally like so in this pseude code:
+then backend clients can append a -fq parameter to the oai handler's query string.
+This setting is intended for server side control, so you can call the oai2 service internally.
+For example like this with pseude code:

     String OAI2_ARGUMENTS = capture_oai_arguments(client_request);
     String QUERY_FILTER_ARGUMENTS = get_query_arguments_from_user_authorities(client_id);
     HttpClient client = new HttpClient("http://localhost/solr/collection1/oai?" + OAI2_ARGUMENTS + "&qf=QUERY_FILTER_ARGUMENTS);

 ## Solrconfig.xml configuration in full
-Set the following in the solrconfig.xml document:
+If needed, set the following in the solrconfig.xml document:

     <config>